postmanlabs/labs-docs/v6/postman_for_publishers/api_network/api_submission_guidelines.md

 ### Why adhere to guidelines?

 Postman's API Network makes API consumption very easy.
-If you are building APIs that can be consumed by public, you can publish them to Postman's API network and users can directly “Run it in Postman”.
+If you are building APIs that can be consumed by public, you can publish them to Postman's API network and users can directly “Run in Postman”.
 To publish your APIs to Postman's API network, ensure your APIs adhere to a set of guidelines outlined by Postman.

-### API format guidelines
+### API submission requirements

 To ensure your APIs have a wider adoption, adhere to the following guidelines:

 #### 1. Logo

-   All API Network submissions must contain a logo.
+   All teams submitting to API Network must have an updated logo.
 Logo gives you a better identity and helps users easily associate the API with your company.

 #### 2. API Name & Description